Secrets to Not Paying Full Price

 The benefit for redeeming points depends on which credit card you have, but many offer a tremendous value for the frugal traveler who never pays full price.

 Many credit cards also offer consumers the ability to use cash back or points to pay for purchases.
 You may have a card that offers you the ability to erase charges with the cash back you’ve earned after you receive your statement.
-You may see an option to pay for a purchase at checkout with your cash back or points (usually if you’re using a third-party site like PayPal).
+Or, you may see an option to pay for a purchase at checkout with your cash back or points (usually if you’re using a third-party site like PayPal).
 These can be a good way to avoid paying retail.

 Recommended: 25 Ways to Cut Costs on a Road Trip